upstash/ratelimit-js/README.md

 ratelimiter can block requests without having to request data from redis, thus saving time and money.

-## MultiRegionly replicated ratelimiting
+## MultiRegionaly replicated ratelimiting

-Using a single redis instance has the downside of providing low latencies to the part of your userbase closest to the deployed db.
+Using a single redis instance has the downside of providing low latencies only to the part of your userbase closest to the deployed db.
 That's why we also built `MultiRegionRatelimit` which replicates the state across multiple redis databases as well as offering lower latencies to more of your users.

 `MultiRegionRatelimit` does this by checking the current limit in the closest db